CU-Robotics/firmware/docs/README.md

 - Class graphs and diagrams from graphviz: https://www.graphviz.org/ Make sure to install both of these dependencies as well.

 We have configured a Doxyfile containing our configuration.
-To compile (with doxygen installed), simply run `doxygen Doxyfile` at the root of your branch.
+To compile (with doxygen installed), simply run `doxygen Doxyfile-build` or `doxygen Doxyfile-test` at the root of your branch.
+- `Doxyfile-build` builds doxygen docs without failing on undocumented warnings, and includes private members.
+- `Doxyfile-test` is what you use to test if your documentation is complete.
+This will give you warnings for any documentation you may have missed in [doxygen_warnings.txt](./doxygen_warnings.txt).

 Then, to view the generated docs, open the file [file:///{project_root}/docs/html/index.html](./html/index.html) in your browser as a local html website.